JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 such a thing in a sensible way and also still be able to use to rest of the package.

-The situation that we judge as probably be most common, though, will be that users will want to work with their own special data-containers.
+The situation that we judge as probably the most common, though, will be that users will want to work with their own special data-containers.
 Therefore we put our core priority on making sure that doing so is as simple and non-disruptive as possible.